Türi Parish: Settlements

+Religion

+In terms of religion in the 2021 census, 8.2% of the municipality's residents declared themselves Lutheran, 2.1% declared themselves Orthodox, 1.2% other Christians.
+The majority of residents of the parish, 86.7% declared themselves religiously unaffiliated.
+1.8 % of the population follows other religions or did not specify their religious affiliation.

 Twinned municipalities

 Türi Parish is a member of the Douzelage, a town twinning association across the European Union.
 This active town twinning began in 1991 and there are regular events, such as a produce market from each of the other countries and festivals.
 Other members are: